 With a TEFL certificate you will also be qualified to teach in person, either 1-1 or in language schools and summer camps, so if you are looking to make some extra money, you may be able to source some short-term work, just make sure you are aware of the countries visa regulations.

 Want to find out more about teaching English online?
-Check out our blog on Reasons to Teach English Online.
+Check out our definitive guide to online English teaching.

 Have you taught English online?
 Share your story with us in the comments below!